OblongCheese/Moon/_posts/2015-10-16-Learning-to-Be-Cold.md

 title: Learning to Be Cold
 ---

-<p class="intro"><span class="dropcap">H</span>ave you ever felt cold?
+Have you ever felt cold?
 I have learned today a new type of cold.
-Though I think it will only get worse before it gets better.</p>
+Though I think it will only get worse before it gets better.

 Last night I had a good sleep.
 I know this because I dreamt.
 Actually, the small bed we have in the campervan is the best bed we've had all trip: our prior AirBnB locations have all had great positive aspects, but none of them had "bed" as one.
 YMMV of course.
 I prefer a firm bed that doesn't concave at my middle.
 The simple foam mattress on top of a flat wooden storage box that comprises our campervan bed delivers just what I like in a bed.
 Carly hasn't had any complaint about beds so far, but I'm sure she could sleep on a concrete floor with only a slightly damp towel which isn't quite long enough to cover her feet for warmth with a tuft of hobo hair for a pillow.